rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 tags: [rails]
 ---

-Whenever I want to dig deeper into how Rails works, the official documentation is always the first place I go (`site:api.rubyonrails.org %s`).
+Whenever I want to dig deeper into how Rails works, the official documentation is always the first place I go (search query: `site:api.rubyonrails.org %s`).
 It’s remarkably comprehensive, so I was surprised to discover that information about the `render` method is [actually quite fragmented][search].
 This post is an attempt to supplement the official documentation with a general introduction to the `render` method.

 ### In controllers